JuandGirald/staunchrobots_blog/README.md

 The instructions in section 2 below refer to using the Svtle theme.
 Follow them for intial setup, then come back to this section to complete the installation.

-1. Go to Appearance => Themes and activate the StanleyWP theme
+1. Go to Appearance => Themes and activate the BootstrapWP theme
 1. Go to Appearance => Menus and create a menu called Main Menu.
 1. In the Theme Locations to the left, choose Main Menu and click save.
 1. Add the following menu items at Appearance => Menus